pnsaeta/p064/docs/LA-LinearAlgebra.md

 10. **Multiplication by 1 leaves a vector unchanged**: $$1\vb{v} = \vb{v}$$.

 - Axiom 1 means that the vector space is closed under addition.
-- The scalars may be real or complex (or quaternions…).
+- The scalars may be real or complex.

 ### Examples